LoganReyn/BashScripts/README.md

-# Bash Script Practice
+# Practice Repo

-Collection of Exercism Practice Problems
+Repo to mess around and learn new things in.